neoforged/.github/primers/1.21.11/index.md

 - `net.minecraft.data.AtlasIds#CELESTIAL_SHEET` - The atlas for the celestial textures.
 - `net.minecraft.data.recipes.RecipeProvider#waxedChiseled` - The recipe for a waxed chiseled block.
 - `net.minecraft.gametest.framework.GameTestHelper#getAbsoluteDirection` - Returns the absolute direction from the test relative direction.
+- `net.minecraft.nbt.NbtAccounter`
+    - `defaultQuota` - An accounter with a maximum of 2 MiB allocated.
+    - `uncompressedQuota` - An accounter with a maximum of 100 MiB allocated.
 - `net.minecraft.network.chat.MutableComponent#withoutShadow`, `Style#withoutShadow` - Removes the drop shadow from the text.
 - `net.minecraft.network.protocol.game.ServerboundPlayerActionPacket$Action#STAB` - The player performed the stab action.
 - `net.minecraft.network.syncher.EntityDataSerializers#HUMANOID_ARM` - The main hand of the humanoid.